 Hair Transplant in Kenya | My Experience

-I did a hair transplant here in Kenya the other day at Tia Clinics and this post will document my experience and progress over time.
+I did a hair transplant here in Kenya the other day and this post will document my experience and progress over time.

 For the last 8 years’ I’ve always been either pregnant or breastfeeding with just a couple of months’ breaks in between.
 And while my body and weight has remained pretty much constant the entire time, the same cannot be said about my hairline.
 Unfortunately for me, I have had a large forehead for as long as I can remember.
 So, when I started losing my hair while breastfeeding my first-born daughter, things went south pretty fast.